Csson/p5-Map-Metro/README.md

 # DESCRIPTION

 The purpose of this distribution is to find the shortest [unique](#what-is-a-unique-path) route/routes between two stations in a transport network.

+See [Task::MapMetro::Maps](https://metacpan.org/pod/Task::MapMetro::Maps) for a list of released maps.

 ## Methods